VegaDeftwing/OpGuidesHugoSrc/content/Music/musichard.md

 {{< smalltext >}}Aliasing is can actually be used to your advantage too, see [VCV Rack Hacks | Aliasing Trick (Jakub Ciupinski, YouTube)](https://www.youtube.com/watch?v=2PZWla3iv4A){{< /smalltext >}}

-If you hear someone raving about tube amps, you should know that -yes- they do have a pretty distinct sound, but it's not necessarilly *better*- here's a fun video from JHS Pedals showing this: [Solid State Amps Suck](https://youtu.be/x9TYCes1lTU).
-For a bit more technical detail see [Tube Amp vs Solid State – What's the Difference?](https://youtu.be/QoGiW2h68k4) from Sweetwater on YouTube.
-I do think this video might over-sell how good tube-amps can sound and honestly today I don't think there's a huge difference.
+If you hear someone raving about tube amps, you should know that -yes- they do have a pretty distinct sound, but it's not necessarily *better*- here's a fun video from JHS Pedals showing this: [Solid State Amps Suck](https://youtu.be/x9TYCes1lTU).
+For a bit more technical detail, see [Tube Amp vs Solid State – What's the Difference?](https://youtu.be/QoGiW2h68k4) from Sweetwater on YouTube.
+I do think this video might over-sell how good tube-amps can sound, and honestly today I don't think there's a huge difference.
 That said, I do still have a tube amp because there's something that makes the little kid in me happy about seeing a glowing tube

 <a href="https://commons.wikimedia.org/wiki/File:Solton_BV60_Bassamp.jpg#/media/File:Solton_BV60_Bassamp.jpg"><img src="https://upload.wikimedia.org/wikipedia/commons/c/c0/Solton_BV60_Bassamp.jpg" alt="Solton BV60 Bassamp.jpg"></a>